RashaJ90/HPE-Tennis/README.md

 # Pose2Trajectory: Predicting Tennis Player Trajectory with Transformers

 This project, `HPE-Tennis`, is an implementation of the concepts presented in the paper **"Pose2Trajectory: Using Transformers on Body Pose to Predict Tennis Player’s Trajectory"**.
-It aims to predict the future trajectory of a tennis player based on their body joint data and the ball's position using a Transformer-based architecture.
+It aims to predict the future trajectory of a tennis player based on their body joint data and the ball's position using a Transformer-based architecture, enhanced with Generative Adversarial Networks (GANs) for realistic motion visualization.

 This can be used to assist camera operators in production by enabling cameras to automatically track players without human intervention.